Azure/azure-batch-software-entitlement/src/sescmd/readme.md

 # Software entitlement service testing utility

-This command line executable is intended to aid with integration testing of integrations with the Azure Batch Software Entitlement Service.
+This command line executable is intended to aid with testing of integration with the Azure Batch Software Entitlement Service.

 **This is draft documentation subject to change.**